ErylMurphy/LESSON_U02_D06_HTTP_METHODS_AND_REST/README.md

 _After this lesson, students will be able to:_

-* Match the HTTP methods GET, POST, PATCH and DELETE to the database actions INSERT INTO, SELECT, UPDATE and DELETE
+* Match the HTTP methods GET, POST, PUT and DELETE to the database actions INSERT INTO, SELECT, UPDATE and DELETE
-* Describe the behavior associated with the HTTP methods GET, POST, PATCH and DELETE at different RESTful endpoints
+* Describe the behavior associated with the HTTP methods GET, POST, PUT and DELETE at different RESTful endpoints

 ## HTTP Methods